chavo1/tf-remote-backend/README.md

 terraform init
 ```
 7. Now you will be asking to provide a TFE token which can be genarated under your TFE User Settings --> [Tokens](https://app.terraform.io/app/settings/tokens).
 Paste it and confirm with "yes".

+More about Terraform Remote State can be found [HERE](https://www.terraform.io/docs/state/remote.html)